musurca/Icarus/README.md

 # Icarus
- CLI tools for General Aviation.
+A suite of CLI tools for use in General Aviation and flight simulation.

 ![Example](https://github.com/musurca/Icarus/raw/master/images/screen.png)